rubymonsters/ruby-for-beginners/22_scopes.md

 way: `puts number`

-This is because Ruby, when it executes a program, evaluates one statement after another and when it encounters a plain word like `number` then it will first check if, within the current scope, it knows a local variable with the same name.
+This is because Ruby, when it executes a program, evaluates one statement after another.
+And when it encounters a plain word like `number` then it will first check if, within the current scope, it knows a local variable with the same name.
 If so, it will use the value that is associated to this variable.
 If there's no local variable with this name, then it will look for a method.
-If there's also no method with this name it will then raise the error message `undefined local variable or method `number'`.
+If there's also no method with this name it will then raise the error message `undefined local variable or method 'number'`.

-Makes sense?
+Does that make sense?

-Let's look at another example.
+Let's look at another example:

 ```ruby
 number = 1